 Caramelized Peaches - Because this spends a little bit of time on the stove, the brown sugar melts into the peaches creating the most delicious caramelized peach flavor.

-Delicious Topping - Many cobbler recipes have a cake-like topping and others use a pie crust.
-This recipe has a buttery cobbler topping that is delicate like a tender biscuit, with a firmer outside that has a little bit of crispness from the cinnamon-sugar coating.
-It makes the best cobbler and is the perfect texture to top the fresh juicy peaches.
+Delicious Topping - Many cobbler recipes have a cake-like topping, and others (like my Easy Peach Cobbler recipe) use a pie crust.
+This recipe has a buttery cobbler topping that is delicate, like a tender biscuit, with a firmer outside that has a little bit of crispness from the cinnamon-sugar coating.
+It makes the best cobbler and has the perfect texture to top the fresh, juicy peaches.

-While an easy peach cobbler recipe is always a winner, sometimes I like to mix things up.
-This Peach Cobbler Pound Cake is a delicious way to get the peach cobbler flavors that you love but in a cake instead of a cobbler.
+While an easy peach cobbler recipe is always a winner, I sometimes like mixing things up.
+This Peach Cake is a delicious way to get the peach cobbler flavors that you love but in a cake instead of a cobbler.

 Key Ingredients